shaneknapp/cal-icor-hubs/.github/ISSUE_TEMPLATE/higher-resources.md

 **Which hub do you want more RAM on?
 Please link the URL to the hub while specifying the hub name**

-For example: base-hub (base-hub.jupyter.cal-icor.org), etc
+For example: base (base.jupyter.cal-icor.org), etc

 **Which class is this request for?**